demiapollo/demiapollo/README.md

 ### :man_technologist: About Me :

-I'm a full-stack developer with a background in marketing academia.
+I'm a full-stack developer with a background in marketing.

 ### :hammer_and_wrench: Languages and Tools :